 Welcome to the WAC Clearinghouse Links.
 These links pages point to useful, current online resources for designing, developing, and maintaining healthy writing initiatives in schools and colleges.
-We began by listing a few of the best links we knew of and the list has grown over time as members of the WAC community have recommened new links.
-We hope you will help us continue to develop this list of valuable resources.
+The pages began with a listing of a few of the best links avaialable and the list has grown over time as members of the WAC community have recommened new links.
+I hope you will help us continue to develop this list of valuable resources.

 To view links, follow the links to the right.
-To add a new link, please complete our recommendation form.
-If you'd like us to add a new category or subcategory to this links list, please contact us.
+To add a new link, please complete the recommendation form.
+If you'd like us to add a new category or subcategory to this links list, please contact me.

 Electronic Communication Across the Curriculum is an edited collection in which teachers and program heads throughout the United States present adaptable models of computer-supported communication using the pedagogies of writing for learning and writing with computers -- including science, math, history, philosophy, technical writing, accounting, literature, and marketing.
 Edited by Donna Reiss, Dickie Selfe, and Art Young (NCTE, 1998) http://bookstore.ncte.org/default.asp?id_product=3066.